Regulators dig in at MF Global in money pursuit

 Gensler made clear U.S. taxpayer money was not at risk in the MF Global meltdown.
 "This was an example, actually, of a financial institution having the freedom to fail," he said.

-(Writing by Edward Tobin; Reporting by Sarah N. Lynch, Christopher Doering, Philip Shishkin in Washington DC; Editing by Tim Dobbyn)
+(Reporting by Sarah N. Lynch, Christopher Doering, Philip Shishkin in Washington DC, Writing by Edward Tobin; Editing by Tim Dobbyn and Muralikumar Anantharaman)